JKorf/HTX.Net/README.md

 ## Discord
 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

-## Support the project
-I develop and maintain this package on my own for free in my spare time, any support is greatly appreciated.

 ## Supported functionality

 ### Spot Api